 van der Heijden

 Laura was born in England to Dutch-Swiss parents and gave her first public performance at the age of 9.
-Since 2008 she has been a student of the renowned British-Russian cellist Leonid Gorokhov, and participates regularly in masterclasses by David Geringas, Ralph Kirshbaum and Miklós Perényi.
+Since 2008 she has been a student of the renowned British-Russian cellist Leonid Gorokhov, and participates regularly in masterclasses with David Geringas, Ralph Kirshbaum and Miklós Perényi.
 In 2016 Laura was chosen by the Orpheum Stiftung in Switzerland, a foundation encouraging and assisting exceptionally talented young instrumental soloists.
 She is an Ambassador for both the Prince’s Foundation for Children & the Arts and Brighton Youth Orchestra.

-Laura plays a late 17th-century cello by Francesco Rugeri of Cremona, on generous loan from a private collection.
+Laura plays a late 17th-century cello by Francesco Ruggieri of Cremona, on generous loan from a private collection.